OGSarah/Workout/README.md

 [![Tests](https://github.com/OGSarah/Workout/actions/workflows/tests.yml/badge.svg)](https://github.com/OGSarah/Workout/actions/workflows/tests.yml)

 **NOTE:**
 Tests will fail on GitHub until they add Xcode 27 with iOS 27 support to their runners.
 They pass locally with the latest Xcode 27 beta.
-Since I'm not shipping this app, I'll leave the project as is until GitHub updates their test runner OSes.
+Since I'm not shipping this app, I'll leave the project as is until GitHub updates their test runner OS's.

 ## Screenshots